GeekyAnts/vue-native-website/src/community-libraries.md

 Usage of icons in Vue Native.

-• Import and use the already available icons from the `@expo/vector-icons` for CRNA projects or `react-native-vector-icons` for no-crna projects(remember to link).
+• Import and use the already available icons from the `@expo/vector-icons` for CRNA projects or `react-native-vector-icons` for non-crna projects (remember to link).
 • Use PNGs as icons to get your own customized icons running.

 We will be showing both these methods here.